vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 ```
 {: file='example.asm'}

-Secondly, it exits current subroutine it's executing at every first `call` or `jmp` instruction it runs into.
+Secondly, the code exits the current subroutine as soon as it encounters a call or jmp instruction.
-Doesn't matter how big subroutine currently it's in, as soon as it encounters `call`/`jmp` it carries on to another location abandoning the rest of the subroutine and never came back to where it was.
+Regardless of the subroutine's size, once it hits a call or jmp, it continues execution at another location, abandoning the rest of the current subroutine and never returning to where it left off.

-Lastly, it frequently use indirect jmp using general registers such as `rax`, `rcx` or `r9`.
+Lastly, the code frequently uses indirect jumps with general registers such as rax, rcx, or r9.
-Among registers, a register is randomly picked and used for jmp.
+A register is randomly selected for each jump.
-However there's a unique tendency.
-The jmp destination is always made out of return address pushed onto the top of the stack from last `call` + constant.
+However, there's a unique pattern: the jump destination is always calculated by adding a constant to the return address pushed onto the top of the stack from the last call.

 ```nasm
 pop     rax                       ; rax gets return address 0xCBACE